jordi-zaragoza/clustering-songs/README.md

 ## Overview

 I created a song recommender based on the features of the songs.
 It does the modeling of the data and assigns a cluster number to each song.
 It is also able to give a new cluster number to each new song.
 From there it can recommend other songs also depending on the 100-hot-songs list.
-It follows the schematic that can be found on the end of this document
+It follows the schematic that can be found on the end of this document.

+You can find the app on [this link](https://song-app-jzar.herokuapp.com/)